maudhelen/CompVision-MapNavigator/README.md

 # CompVision-MapNavigator
 The purpose of the project is to build a program which will take some hand gestures to navigate in a computer.
 For the sake of the example we will use it to neviagte through Google Maps.

-To run the model just type
-`python3 app.py

 ## Hand Gestures Guide

 <table>